okibcn/nano-editor/README.md

 Find in this repository the latest and greatest version of nano editor for Windows.

-It doesn't support yet UTF-8, but works perfectly in Windows 32 and Windows 64 platforms.
+Works perfectly in Windows 32 and Windows 64 platforms.
 It includes the latest ncurses library.

 It is a highly customizable editor.

+Known Issues:
+- stdin/out not working yet.
+- UTF-8 support not working.